Brinley Reece

 Breanna Ruggiero (born September 5, 2000) is an American professional wrestler.
-She is signed to WWE, where she performs on the Evolve brand under the ring name Brinley Reece.
+She is best known for her time in WWE, where she performed on the Evolve brand under the ring name Brinley Reece.

 Early life

 Ruggiero was born in Roseville, California on September 5, 2000.
 She attended Woodcreek High School and Sacramento State.
 Prior to signing with WWE, she was a tumbler and an acrobat.